adi-panda/Kuebiko/README.md

 ## Usage

 After finishing installing Kazunshin, you will most likely want to do some <a href="">post-installation setup</a>.
+Then after that, you can run the main_usercontext.py file.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>